kaboc/async-phase/packages/async_phase/README.md

 #### Pattern matching as an alternative to when()

-As [AsyncPhase] is a sealed class, it is possible to use pattern matching instead instead of [when()][when].
+Since [AsyncPhase] is a sealed class, it is possible to use pattern matching instead of [when()][when] to handle the phases exhaustively.
 Which to use is just a matter of preference.

 ```dart
 final message = switch (phase) {